-Susan Aprill's practice encompasses the full range of commercial litigation matters with particular emphasis today on business disputes and employment matters, including claims against employers and by independent contractors under the ADA, the FMLA, the FLSA and Title VII and related state statutes.
+Susan Aprill's practice encompasses a wide range of civil litigation matters with particular emphasis in recent years on business disputes and employment matters, including claims by independent contractors against employers.
 Susan is called upon by clients to craft arguments and develop strategies that benefit both legal and business interests.

 She has also represented debt collectors and debt buyers, and cases arising out of insurance premium audits for a major carrier.
 She has represented the local government agencies such as the City of Pompano Beach and the Overtown/Park West Community Redevelopment Agency in the City of Miami.